arc-instruments/arc2control/docs/index.rst

 This is the reference application to interact with your ArC TWO multi-channel characterisation platform.
 It is based on the pyarc2_ library which exposes a Python interface to all the underlying functionality of ArC TWO.
+It is our recommended way to familiarise yourself with ArC TWO and can serve as a platform to further develop your own routines.

 .. image:: ../data/screenshots/arc2control-01-main.png
    :alt: Main ArC TWO UI